HalaShawky/Music-Mood-Prediction/README.md

 # Music-Analysis
-This is my thesis project that includes a model for predicting mood from music features features.
+This project focuses on building and evaluating machine learning models to predict the mood of a track based on its music features.
+The implemented models include Random Forest and k-Nearest Neighbors (KNN), each trained on a dataset containing labeled music samples.